 cat /dev/zero > /root/zeros.bin; sync; sleep 1; sync; rm -f /root/zeros.binWhen you're ready, shut down the virtual machine

 Power-down the virtual machine if this hasn't already occurred, then exit whatever VMWare program you use.

 *.lockfiles inside the directory containing the virtual appliance - these aren't needed.

 You are solely responsible for the security of your computers and network.
 The Fireball system can be a part of your security plan, but must not exclusively be relied upon to provide complete security.
-A good security plan can include regular system updates on all machines in your network (including your Fireball ISO LiveCD), complex passwords, network and host intrusion detection and prevention systems, network and host firewalls, virus scanners, anti-spyware programs, user training, policy auditing, and so on.
+A good security plan can include regular system updates on all machines in your network (including your Fireball ISO LiveCD), complex passwords, network and host intrusion detection and prevention systems, network and host firewalls, virus scanners, anti-spyware programs, user training, policy auditing, penetration testing, and so on.